 - Yes, You Can Have a Lawn You Don’t Have to Mow

 Solutions #2 and #3 do require some real work, but think how much better you’ll feel about rolling around in the grass with your kids and/or your dog.
-Think about what you won’t be tracking into the house, and what you won’t be putting into your drinking water.
+Think about the chemicals you won’t be tracking into the house or putting into your drinking water.

 – Chet Van Wert

 Share this on social media: